maarten-pennings/Lego-Mindstorms/nxt/legoclub/elevator/readme.md

 ### Sub-routine show-digit

 The sub-routine `show-digit` draws a big digit on the display.
 It consist of a single 11-way switch.
+This is more than we need for the elevator application (1-4 would suffice), but this makes the My Block reusable for other applications.

 ![show-digit](docs/show-digit.png)